angular/components/guides/creating-a-custom-form-field-control.md

 #### `id`
 This property should return the ID of an element in the component's template that we want the `<mat-form-field>` to associate all of its labels and hints with.
-In this case we'll use the host element and just generate a unique ID for it.
+In this case, we'll use the host element and just generate a unique ID for it.

 ```ts